How many vacations days do you have ?!

 Embrace the short travels

-I consider myself an avid traveler, and still, I have only two big trips per year (20 days +).
+I consider myself an avid traveler, and still, while I was working full time I had only two big (20 days +) travels per year.
 While I enjoy checking multiple locations and exploring diverse cultures on my big trips, the short ones have their pluses too.
 It’s easier to prepare, you can use low-cost airlines, and are the needed breath of fresh air from the mundane office life.